This glossary serves the purpose of the Clean Ohio Greenspace Conservation Program including all the program's supporting documentation and materials.

 The process of using ecological principles and experience to return a degraded ecological system to its former or original state.

-Ecosystems with a high water table because of proximity to a a river, stream, lake, or other body of water.
+Ecosystems with a high water table because of proximity to a river, stream, lake, or other body of water.
 They usually occur as an ecozone between aquatic and upland ecosystems but have distinct vegetation and soil characteristics and are uniquely characterized by the combination of high species diversity, high species density, and high productivity.
 They serve a variety of functions including the preservation of water quality by filtering sediment, protection stream banks from erosion, and provide food and habitat for various species.

 State natural heritage inventory endangered/rare/threatened species